Open Bible Data Home About News OET Key

 TNT The sicke answered him: Syr I have no man when the water is troubled to put me into the pole.
 But in the meane tyme whill I am about to come another steppeth doune before me.

-WYC The sijk man answerde to hym, Lord, Y haue no man, that whanne the watir is moued, to putte me `in to the cisterne; for the while Y come, anothir goith doun bifor me.
+Wyc The sijk man answerde to hym, Lord, Y haue no man, that whanne the watir is moued, to putte me `in to the cisterne; for the while Y come, anothir goith doun bifor me.

-(The sick man answered to him, Lord, I have no man, that when the water is moved, to putte me `in to the cisterne; for the while I come, another goeth/goes down before me.)
+(The sick man answered to him, Lord, I have no man, that when the water is moved, to putte me `in to the cistern; for the while I come, another goeth/goes down before me.)

-LUT Der Kranke antwortete ihm: HErr, ich habe keinen Menschen, wenn das Wasser sich beweget, der mich in den Teich lasse; und wenn ich komme, so steiget ein anderer vor mir hinein.
+Luth Der Kranke antwortete ihm: HErr, ich habe keinen Menschen, wenn das Wasser sich beweget, der mich in den Teich lasse; und wenn ich komme, so steiget ein anderer vor mir hinein.

-CLV Respondit ei languidus: Domine, hominem non habeo, ut, cum turbata fuerit aqua, mittat me in piscinam: dum venio enim ego, alius ante me descendit.
+ClVg Respondit ei languidus: Domine, hominem non habeo, ut, cum turbata fuerit aqua, mittat me in piscinam: dum venio enim ego, alius ante me descendit.

 UGNT ἀπεκρίθη αὐτῷ ὁ ἀσθενῶν, κύριε, ἄνθρωπον οὐκ ἔχω, ἵνα ὅταν ταραχθῇ τὸ ὕδωρ, βάλῃ με εἰς τὴν κολυμβήθραν; ἐν ᾧ δὲ ἔρχομαι ἐγὼ, ἄλλος πρὸ ἐμοῦ καταβαίνει.

-(apekrithaʸ autōi ho asthenōn, kurie, anthrōpon ouk eⱪō, hina hotan taraⱪthaʸ to hudōr, balaʸ me eis taʸn kolumbaʸthran? en hō de erⱪomai egō, allos pro emou katabainei.)
+(apekrithaʸ autōi ho asthenōn, kurie, anthrōpon ouk eⱪō, hina hotan taraⱪthaʸ to hudōr, balaʸ me eis taʸn kolumbaʸthran; en hō de erⱪomai egō, allos pro emou katabainei.)

 SBL-GNT ἀπεκρίθη αὐτῷ ὁ ἀσθενῶν· Κύριε, ἄνθρωπον οὐκ ἔχω ἵνα ὅταν ταραχθῇ τὸ ὕδωρ βάλῃ με εἰς τὴν κολυμβήθραν· ἐν ᾧ δὲ ἔρχομαι ἐγὼ ἄλλος πρὸ ἐμοῦ καταβαίνει.